 Desautels Faculty of Management news

-Karl Moore of the Desautels Faculty of Management at McGill University, speaks to Katherine Klein, a senior professor at the Wharton School.
+Karl Moore of the Desautels Faculty of Management at McGill University, speaks to Jone Pearce, a leadership professor at the University of California, Irvine.

 Do you ever disconnect, even for just a few minutes?
 Think about the last time you used your “off button.”
 Was it at home over the weekend?
 On vacation?
 Or were you at the office?
 BlackBerrys, iPhones, Androids, iPads, and all their digital relatives are transforming our lives — for better and for worse.
 They are also changing the nature of how and when (and where) work gets done.